Joan Miró

 Painter / Sculptor / Engraver / Ceramist

 Joan Miró was born in 1893 in Barcelona.
-He died in 1983 in Palma de Mallorca.
+He died in 1983, near Palma de Mallorca.

 Books